 Series confirmed to be in the Disney Channel Animated Universe include:

 - Kim Possible

 - American Dragon: Jake Long

 Series unconfirmed to be in the Disney Channel Animated Universe include:

 - Stitch & Ai: Yes, it's part of the Lilo & Stitch franchise, but although this Chinese series could be seen as an interquel set between Leroy & Stitch and the Stitch! anime, it has not directly referenced the franchise's first TV series yet and none of the other previously-seen experiments besides Stitch himself appear.
 This is despite the fact that people who worked on Lilo & Stitch: The Series have also worked on this show.

-- All Disney Channel/XD cartoons post-Lilo & Stitch that aren't excluded below, and any shows they happen to cross with (including Marvel Universe showsnote )
+- Any post-Lilo & Stitch Disney Channel/XD cartoon that isn't excluded below, and any shows they happen to cross with including Marvel Universe showsnote .

 - Shows set in a different time period

 - Shows that include talking animals or Funny Animalsnote